aberdjeghloul/KATA.Supermarket/README.md

 - buy two, get one free (so does the third item have a price?)

 Here you will find my implementation of a code in .NET Core, using TDD and S.O.L.I.D principles

+Using Visual Studio 2019.
+The solution KATA.Supermarket includes two projects:
+- KATA.Supermarket.Test: MSTest (.Net Core) test project
+- KATA.Supermarket: Class Library (.NET Core)

+The approach is to write simple test case first then using the refactor menu item "Generate new method..." to generate the item class into the library project